mlibrary/about-publishing/src/content/features/fund-to-mission-open-access-monograph-model.md

     subheading: The Model and the Mission
     content:
       - type: cta
-        text: >+
+        text: >
-          The Press is seeking a total of $250,000 in annual funding from the library community as it transitions to open.
+          The University of Michigan Press aims to convert at least 75% of its monographs (for research and teaching) to open access by the end of 2023, without any author ever having to pay.
+The Press is working to build a sustainable model by achieving stable funding for this monograph program from three sources: $250,000 in annual funding from the library community, $400,000 in additional recurring funds from the University, and $300,000 in other funder payments.
 After extensive consultation with libraries, we have adopted a simple approach to reach our annual funding goal.
-By committing to purchase one of the UMP EBC packages, libraries:

-          • Support the conversion to open access of at least half (~45) of University of Michigan Press scholarly monographs in 2022.
-(We will expand this percentage if we realize our full goal, and will build on it in succeeding years)

-          • Receive perpetual access to the remaining restricted frontlist titles and term access to the backlist (~1,500 titles), which will otherwise remain closed to non-purchasers

-          • Support authors’ ability to publish innovative, digital scholarship leveraging the next-generation, open-source Fulcrum platform
+Libraries are invited to continue to participate in the University of Michigan Press Ebook Collection (UMP EBC) by way of our current fair pricing.
+However, rather than only funding a paywalled collection, an increasing

+          percentage of titles become open access.
         heading: The Funding Model
         button_text: Learn More
         button_link: https://drive.google.com/file/d/1dhPyQo74zGV9jukqlootY8JF8uj-7Q2p/view